postgresml/postgresml/pgml-dashboard/content/blog/pgml-chat-a-command-line-tool-for-deploying-low-latency-knowledge-based-chatbots-part-I.md

 # Introduction
+Chatbots powered by large language models like GPT-4 seem amazingly smart at first.
+They can have conversations on almost any topic.
+But chatbots have a huge blindspot - no long-term memory.
+Ask them about current events from last week or topics related to your specific business, and they just draw a blank.

+To be truly useful for real applications, chatbots need fast access to knowledge - almost like human memory.
+Without quick recall, conversations become frustratingly slow and limited.
+It's like chatting with someone suffering from short-term memory loss.

-Language models like GPT-3 seem really intelligent at first, but they have a huge blindspot - no external knowledge or memory.
-Ask them about current events or niche topics and they just can't keep up.
-To be truly useful in real applications, these large language models (LLMs) need knowledge added to them somehow.
-The trick is getting them that knowledge fast enough to have natural conversations.
-Open source tools like LangChain try to help by giving language models more context and knowledge.
-But they end up glueing together different services into a complex patchwork.
-This leads to a lot of infrastructure overhead, maintenance needs, and slow response times that hurt chatbot performance.
-We need a better solution tailored specifically for chatbots to inject knowledge in a way that's fast, relevant and integrated.
+Open source tools like LangChain and LlamaIndex are trying to help by giving chatbots more context and knowledge to work with.
+But behind the scenes, these tools end up gluing together many complex components into a patchwork.
+This adds lots of infrastructure overhead, ongoing maintenance needs, and results in slow response times that hurt chatbot performance.

+Under the hood, these tools need to connect:

+- A document storage system like MongoDB to house all the knowledge
+- External machine learning service like Hugging Face or OpenAI to generate semantic embeddings
+- A specialized vector database like Pinecone to index those embeddings for quick search

+Managing and querying across so many moving parts introduces latency at each step.
+It's like passing ingredients from one sous chef to another in a busy kitchen.
+This assembled patchwork of services struggles to inject knowledge at the millisecond speeds required for smooth natural conversations.

+We need a better foundational solution tailored specifically for chatbots - one that tightly integrates knowledge ingestion, analysis and retrieval under one roof.
+This consolidated architecture would provide the low latency knowledge lookups that chatbots desperately need.

-In the first part of this blog series, we will talk about deploying a chatbot using `pgml-chat` command line tool.
+In this blog series, we will explore PostgresML to do just that.
+In the first part, we will talk about deploying a chatbot using `pgml-chat` command line tool built on top of PostgresML.
+We will compare PostgresML query performance with a combination of Hugging Face and Pinecone.
 In the second part, we will show how `pgml-chat` works under the hood and focus on achieving low-latencies.

 # Steps to build a chatbot on your own data
 Similar to building and deploying machine learning models, building a chatbot involves steps that are both offline and online.
 The offline steps are compute-intensive and need to be done periodically when the data changes or the chatbot performance has deteriorated.
 The online steps are fast and need to be done in real-time.
 Below, we describe the steps in detail.